3 min readplaywrightobservabilitysdke2eapi-testing

 FAQ: Where do I set the analytics JSON output path?

 Use the reporter options object in playwright.config.ts.
-The Configuration page documents outputPath and related fields under “How do I change where the report is saved?”
+The Playwright overview documents outputPath and related fields.

 FAQ: How do I enable automatic navigation tracking in specs?

-Switch imports to @testrelic/playwright-analytics/fixture as shown in E2E Testing (Browser) and the copy-paste prompts on Get Started.
+Switch imports to @testrelic/playwright-analytics/fixture as shown in the Playwright overview.

 FAQ: Can I run Playwright analytics without sending data to the cloud?

 Yes.
-The Introduction “Local reporting only” path installs the reporter and generates local reports without requiring cloud signup.
+The Playwright overview "Local reporting only" path installs the reporter and generates local reports without requiring cloud signup.